brettChapman/Nimbus_Cluster/README.md

 #### 2. Generating a config file:

 It is critical to correctly name the master node and the worker nodes.
-These names have to match exactly what is shown in the OpenStack online management console.
+These names have to match exactly what is shown in the Nimbus OpenStack dashboard.

 Make sure the number of CPUs, main memory etc are set correctly for each worker node.
 If you are unsure of what these values are install the slurm daemon on a node to check: